grafana/grafana/docs/sources/panels-visualizations/visualizations/histogram/index.md

 ### Legend calculations

-Choose a [standard calculations][] to show in the legend.
+Choose a [standard calculations](ref:standard-calculations) to show in the legend.
 You can select more than one.

-{{% docs/reference %}}
-[color scheme]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/configure-standard-options#color-scheme"
-[color scheme]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/configure-standard-options#color-scheme"

-[standard calculations]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/query-transform-data/calculation-types"
-[standard calculations]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/visualizations/panels-visualizations/query-transform-data/calculation-types"
-{{% /docs/reference %}}